josep-comeron/Recombination-in-Drosophila/README.md

         D. melanogaster:
         - Comeron JM, Ratnappan R, Bailin S. The many landscapes of recombination in Drosophila melanogaster.
 PLoS Genet.
 2012;8(10):e1002905. https://doi.org/10.1371/journal.pgen.1002905  PMID: 23071443

-Code to estimate tetrad (or bivalent) classes based on the observed frequency of crossover classes
+Code to estimate the frequency of tetrad (or bivalent) classes based on the observed frequency of crossover classes

         All code using Wolfram Mathematica (14,3) notebooks.
 Work under Creative Commons BY-NC-SA 4.0).
         Citation: